South Africa Shark Cage Diving: 10 Things to Know Before You Go

 A free video of your trip is included if you book online.
 FYI, the video quality was not that great, and there was no underwater footage.
 Bring a GoPro!!!

-South Africa Shark Cage Diving is “Relatively Safe”
+07- South Africa Cage Diving is “Relatively Safe”

-I researched extensively and found a total of 5 SHARK CAGE DIVING INCIDENTS.
+I researched extensively and found a total of 5 SHARK CAGE DIVING INCIDENTS from around the world.

 There was a famous incident that occurred off Guadalupe Island, Mexico in October 2016.
 You can easily find it on YouTube.